 The service agreement is the main document in your pet sitting contract.
-This outlines all of your terms and policies that customers must agree to before they can become a customer.
+This document outlines all of your terms and policies that customers must agree to before they can become a customer.
 These terms should all be very clear and should be strictly enforced.
-The main purpose of the service agreement is to protect you, your staff and your business.
+The main purpose of the service agreement is to protect you, your staff, and your business.

-We've also got a included a sample Pet Sitting Service Agreement you can review.
-Please keep in mind that this is used just as a sample and you should have your own agreement reviewed by your attorney.
+We've also got a included a sample Pet Sitting Service Agreement you can download.
+Please keep in mind that this is used just as a sample; you should have your agreement reviewed by your attorney.

 One of the most important aspects of the key handling form (or a key lockbox form) is specific instructions on what happens with a key when services are completed.
 Will you keep the key on file for future services?
 Will there be a fee to return the key to a client?

 Time To Pet also has a sample Key Handling Form for you to review.
 Just like with the service agreement and vet release form - this is only for educational purposes, and your forms should all be reviewed by an attorney.